After the Child Guardianship Hearing

-Once you complete the form, take it to the clerk's office for filing and mail a copy to the child (if 14 or older) and the child's attorney/guardian ad litem (if the child has one).
+Once you complete the form, file it and mail a copy to the child (if 14 or older) and the child's attorney/guardian ad litem.

 Monthly Budget.
 The judge may have ordered the guardian to prepare a monthly budget showing the monthly income and expenses of the child.